 6. Competing for Attention from Other People

-If someone comments on the victim’s hairdo, the abuser may ask for a compliment on their own appearance.
+If someone comments on the victim’s hairdo, the abusive partner may ask for a compliment on their own appearance.
 Or, they may take credit for the hair, ex.
 “I was the one who suggested they have it done that way.”
-If the victim is praised for something they have done, the abuser may call attention to their own accomplishments.
-Abusers rarely give compliments.
+If the victim is praised for something they have done, the abusive partner may call attention to their own accomplishments.
+Abusive individuals rarely give compliments.
 It doesn’t fit in with their competitive mode.
 They are so centered on their own needs they cannot be generous with supporting others.

 Types of Abuse